antpass79/AutoUpdater/README.md

 There are two implementation:

-- DownloadService: it's a custom implementation with the possibility to specify the number of parallel downloads.
+- *DownloadService*: it's a custom implementation with the possibility to specify the number of parallel downloads.
 A feature good to be implemented could be the resume functionality.

-- AZCopyDownloadService: it's a wrapper around zacopy utility.
+- *AZCopyDownloadService*: it's a wrapper around azcopy utility.
 The resume is a native feature.
 It works only for Azure Storage Service.

 *Note*: for the *azcopy* implementation, it's necessary to download the utility (<https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10>), put it in the DownloadWorker root folder and set to copy in the output.